 Landscape Photography Guide for Beginners

 The field of landscape photography can be difficult to master because it involves both creativity and technical skills.
 Some may easily grasp the technical side of landscape photography, while others pick up post-processing more quickly.
 Some are extremely creative, but have a difficult time with a more technical thought-process.
-This page provides you with tools for beginner landscape photographers to get started.
+This page provides you with tools for every beginner landscape photographer to get started.